-Tips for Using the Mojo Search Engine
+Using the Mojo search engine

-There are two ways to search in Mojo:
+There are two ways to search in Mojo.

-- The tips below apply when typing in the search box.
+Type directly in the search box.
+Enter words, phrases, or special search syntax.
+The tips below are specific to typing in the search box.
 They help refine searches beyond the basic UI filters.

 Mojo’s search engine helps find tickets by looking through:

-- Ticket title and description
+• Ticket title and description

-- All form fields including custom fields
+• All form fields including custom fields

-- Staff notes
+• Staff notes

-- Ticket comments
+• Ticket comments

 By default, searches look for exact matches unless special symbols or operators are used.
 Below are the main tools available.